-In 2016, an Australian government census of residential aged care facilities showed 10 percent of the the industry’s direct workforce was employed on a contract or casual basis.
+In 2016, an Australian government census of residential aged care facilities showed 10 per cent of the industry’s direct workforce was employed on a contract or casual basis.

-Even more concerning is the link between the Victorian government’s failure to enforce its strict quarantining rules on returning overseas travelers and the State’s second wave of COVID-19 outbreaks.
+Even more concerning is the link between the Victorian government’s failure to enforce its strict quarantining rules on returning overseas travellers and the State’s second wave of COVID-19 outbreaks.
 Link

 Although the cause of these failures is currently the subject of a judicial inquiry early reports indicate that the private security guards hired to enforce these rules were given minimum infection training by their employers and the government.

-The Victorian government recently released an issue-paper into the State’s highly casualised private-security sector which details “an industry charaterised by poor hiring and training practices, relatively low-pay, and contentious subcontracting policies”.
+The Victorian government recently released an issue-paper into the State’s highly casualised private-security sector which details “an industry characterised by poor hiring and training practices, relatively low-pay, and contentious subcontracting policies”.

 The evidence supports a clear link between Victoria’s second wave of COVID-19 outbreaks and industries with high levels of workplace casualisation.

-This premise is further supported by other highly casualised industries that have experience COVID-19 clusters in past 5 months including hospitals, health-care centres, call-centres, cleaning contractors, distribution centres; just to name a few.
+This premise is further supported by other highly casualised industries that have experienced COVID-19 clusters in the past 5 months including hospitals, health-care centres, call-centres, cleaning contractors, distribution centres; just to name a few.

 This connection shouldn’t come as a surprise to governments and employers as the health and safety risks associated with highly casualised workforces have long been known, including;